raml-org/api-modeling-framework/README.md

 ## Vision

-The API Modelling Framework allows you to formally describe different kind of APIs, parse and generate instances of those APIS as sets of modular documents and store those connected descriptions into a single unified data graph.
+The API Modelling Framework (AMF) allows users to formally describe different kind of APIs, parse and generate instances of those APIS as sets of modular documents and to store those connected descriptions into a single unified data graph.

 ## Status

 AMF is experimental and under active development.
-No artifacts have been pushed to any repository but the current version of the library can be built from the code in this repository.
+No artifacts have been pushed yet to any repository but the current version of the library can be built from the source code in this project.
-Changes on the current interfaces and vocabularies are to be expected, as well as a possible split of the library in smaller units.
+Changes to the current interfaces and vocabularies are to be expected, as well as a possible split of the library into smaller units.

 ## Demo